 From asking when and where you’re meeting friends to how much a pair of sunglasses cost, all you need are these words combined with the right verbs.

 3. Express Your Feelings

 Equally as important as learning your questions is knowing your answers.
 Spanish native speakers are usually very talkative, so after you say your name and exchange a couple of words in Spanish, you’ll probably be asked a bunch of stuff, starting with:

 - ¿Cómo estás? ¿Qué tal?
 (How are you?
 How is it going?)

 Sharing and expressing your feelings is something “very Spanish” to do.
 People are not afraid of oversharing, so, not only will they ask, they will definitely tell you all about how they feel:

 |Me siento un poco triste.||I feel a bit sad.|

 |Estoy enfadada.||I am angry (fem).|

 |Estoy fatal.||I feel awful.|

-As you’ve already learned, the verb "estar" can mean "to be" and, in this case, also "to feel". ¿Estás aprendiendo?
-(Are you learning?)
+As you’ve already learned in one of the above tips to learn Spanish, the verb estar can mean “to be” and, in this case, also “to feel.” ¿Estás aprendiendo? (“Are you learning?”)